girder/viime/joss/paper.md

 rank sum test
 and multivariate ANOVA can be carried out on data with two or more groups, respectively.
-For the ANOVA, a post-hoc Tukey test is automatically applied so that p-values for each of the inter-group comparisons are calculated for all metabolites., Metabolites that are significantly different in each of the intergroup comparison can be selected for further analysis with a check box at the top of each column.
+For the ANOVA, a post-hoc Tukey test is automatically applied so that p-values for each of the inter-group comparisons are calculated for all metabolites.
+Metabolites that are significantly different in each of the intergroup comparison can be selected for further analysis with a check box at the top of each column.
 This enables very large datasets with potentially hundreds of